PlantedML/randomPlantedForest/README.md

 rpf: The main function.
 A random planted forest is calculated.
 Note: Output should be purified if interpretation is desired.

-purify_rpf: A purified random planted forest is calculated from a rpf output.
+purify_rpf: A purified random planted forest is calculated from an rpf output.

 predict_rpf: Given x values and rpf output, y values are fitted.